 Portland Refinance Rates Hover Below 3.5%, Based on PMMS

-At the end of last week, Freddie Mac announced the results of its latest Primary Mortgage Market Survey, or PMMS.
-According to that report, the average rate for a 30-year fixed home loan declined two basis points (0.02%) to land at 3.44%.
-Results from the next survey will be published on Thursday.
+At the beginning of this week, Freddie Mac announced the results of its latest Primary Mortgage Market Survey, or PMMS.
+According to that report, the average rate for a 30-year fixed home loan declined 0.95% to land at 3.51%.

-The average rate for a 30-year refinance loan has fluctuated below 3.5% for 11 consecutive weeks now, as of September 9, 2016.
+The average rate for a 30-year refinance loan has fluctuated around 3.5% to 3.65% for the past few months, as of the first week of February 2020.
 This kind of rate stability doesn’t come along very often, and that’s why many Portland homeowners are now in the market to refinance their existing mortgages.

 Home Prices Rising Steadily, Boosting Equity Levels

 Most homeowners in the area realize that home prices are rising.
-After all, these trends have generated plenty of headlines.
-So it’s hard to miss.
-But some homeowners are still surprised to discover just how much their equity has increased.
+But some homeowners are still surprised to discover just how much their equity has increased over the years.
 If you purchased a home in Portland, Oregon several years ago, it could be worth significantly more today.
 Combined with today’s low rates, this means you could be in a good position to refinance your existing loan.

 Chart: 12-Month Mortgage Trends